 When the Beneficiary Calls the Shots

-As long as the beneficiary is competent, the custodial trustee acts on their instructions.
-The beneficiary can direct the trustee to pay out as much or all of the custodial trust property as they choose.
-The trustee does not second-guess those decisions.
+As long as the beneficiary is able, the trustee acts on their instructions.
+The beneficiary can direct the trustee to pay out as much or all of the trust property as they choose.

 A custodial trustee shall pay to the beneficiary or expend for the beneficiary's use and benefit as much or all of the custodial trust property as the beneficiary while not incapacitated may direct from time to time.

-A.R.S. § 14-9109(A)This makes the custodial trust flexible during the beneficiary's competent years.
-The trust property is accessible, and the beneficiary retains practical control over spending decisions.
+A.R.S. § 14-9109(A)This makes the trust flexible.
+The trust property stays accessible, whether it is cash, real estate, or financial accounts.
+The beneficiary keeps practical control over spending.

 When Incapacity Changes the Rules

-The trustee makes these decisions without needing a court order, and without having to account for the beneficiary's other income, support, or property.
-This gives the trustee practical latitude to cover immediate needs: housing, medical care, daily expenses.
+The trustee makes these decisions without needing a court order.
+There is no requirement to account for the beneficiary's other income or property.
+This gives the trustee room to cover immediate needs like housing, medical care, and daily expenses.

-The statute also allows the custodial trustee to set up checking or savings accounts that either the trustee or the beneficiary can access.
-Funds the beneficiary withdraws from these accounts count as distributions from the trust.
-This provides a practical way for the beneficiary to handle everyday spending while the trustee maintains overall oversight.
+The statute also allows the trustee to set up checking or savings accounts.
+Either the trustee or the beneficiary can access these accounts.
+Funds the beneficiary withdraws count as trust distributions.